SindreKjelsrud/sindrekjelsrud.github.io/src/pages/uses.md

 #### personal laptop (water7)

 My primary laptop that I use for all schoolwork and personal stuff is my **14" Acer Swift 3**.
-It's got an i5 processor, a 1TB SSD and 8GB of RAM.
+Its got an i5 processor, a 1TB SSD and 8GB of RAM.
 I bought this back in 2020 when I managed to spill some juice over my MacBook Air which sadly "died".

 [![water7.webp](/img/water7.webp)](/img/water7.webp)

-As you can see in my beautiful Minecraft GRUB, the laptop is currently dualbooting Arch Linux and Windows 10.
-This is due to the university not always liking Linux for exams.
-Quite shit laptop, but it does the job.
+I was dualbooting Windows and Arch before, but no longer do since Windows just fucked up everything, multiple times, and I no longer need it for university exams.
+Might dualboot with another Linux distro in the future, we'll see.
+Quite shit laptop, but looks very nice with the Minecraft GRUB!

 #### gaming pc (skypiea)

 For gaming and just mindless browsing at home I use a prebuilt **HP Omen 30L**.
-I bought this back in 2021 because my first gaming pc was kinda slowing down and I wanted the new 3080 graphics card hehe.
-On the OS side it's running Windows 11 because some of the games I play unfortunately won't work on Linux.
+I bought this back in 2021, because my first gaming pc was kinda slowing down and I wanted the new 3080 graphics card hehe.
+On the OS side it's running Windows 11 because some of the games I play unfortunately won't work on Linux, but I might do the switch anyways some time in the future.

 [![lougetown.webp](/img/lougetown.webp)](/img/lougetown.webp)